Cynthia Bailey’s Ex Peter Thomas Bashes Porsha Williams Over Kandi Burruss Claim

 Porsha also said that the text message printout, specifically the text from Kandi in which she said that she was going to walk away and leave Porsha standing there as if she doesn’t know her if Porsha says anything crazy about their night together on camera, actually just proves that Kandi’s now lying about her.

 Despite no longer being together, Peter Thomas and Cynthia Bailey have made it clear via their social media accounts and press interviews that they’re still friends.
-Perhaps Peter will show up to the upcoming The Real Housewives of Atlanta season 9 reunion show to help defend his friends Kandi Burruss and Todd Tucker from Porsha Williams’ claims?
+Perhaps Peter will show up to the upcoming Real Housewives of Atlanta Season 9 reunion show to help defend his friends Kandi Burruss and Todd Tucker from Porsha Williams’ claims.

-[Featured Image by Moses Robinson/Getty Images for Allied-THA]
+[Featured Image by Moses Robinson/Getty Images]